Nyaadanbou/minecraft-versions/README.md

 # Overview

-Utilities for working with various versions of Minecraft: Java Edition.
+Utilities for working with various versions of Minecraft: Java Edition at runtime.

 This project only works for Minecraft 1.17.1+ in the [Paper software](https://papermc.io/software/paper).